fdlogic/EDA_Sensors/README.md

 # EDA_Sensors
-In this repository we apply Exploratory Data Analysys (EDA) to the data obtaiined from temperature and himidity sensors.
+In this repository we apply Exploratory Data Analysys (EDA) to the data obtaiined from temperature and humidity sensors.

 ### Prerequisites
 We use the provided requirements file.